-In fact, at the recent Gartner summit, I was asked to clarify our recent PR where we announced the first Application Virtualization Platform.
+In fact, at the recent Gartner summit, I was asked to clarify our recent PR where we announced the first Robin Cloud Platform.
 Well, virtualization is not new, it is decades old back to the IBM 360 days.
 It wasn’t the first time I got this question.
 Usually, after a few minutes into the brief, I see the ‘aha’ moment when it is understood – we have passed the virtualization phase and are onto something new.

 Virtualization Gets Us Only Part of the Way

 “But If you’re in the real enterprise, you work with databases, then what can you do?
 Absolutely nothing.
 You’re screwed.[laughs]
 I’ll be honest: this stuff doesn’t work in all environments,” he says.
 “That’s the thing most people don’t talk about.
 You just can’t put every workload in every operation…There are things to think about when you adopt one of these platforms.” – Kelsey Hightower, Google Kubernetes

 Kelsey made this statement while discussing the state of Kubernetes, and it really applies to all container orchestrators that are used for virtualizing databases.
 Keep reading and you’ll see that he was only right in that Kubernetes, Mesos, and the traditional ‘old’ virtualization can’t enter the Application Virtualization age.